 The Experts At The Lab Can Solve Your Computer Problems

-Whether your computer is acting up or if you just need help installing the latest operating system on your Mac or PC, our electronic repair experts at The Lab are here for you.
+Whether your computer is acting up or you just need help installing the latest operating system on your Mac or PC, our electronic repair experts at The Lab in Warsaw are here for you.

 Our certified repair technicians are always here to help at our Warsaw location at 120 E. Center Street, Suite A. We’re open until 5pm Monday-Friday and until 2pm on Saturday.